Researched Models: A Meta-Analysis

 • Movement.
 Make your changes in behavior

-- Persuade employees to agree that status quo is not beneficial and encourage them
+- Persuade employees to agree that the status quo is not beneficial and encourage them

-- Work together for change of new, relevant information
+- Work together for a change of new, relevant information

-- Connect views of the group of well-respected, leader that support change
+- Connect views of the group of well-respected, the leader that support change

 • Refreeze the new status quo.
 Stabilize new equilibrium of change by balancing both the driving and restraining forces.